-Numerous managed service provider (MSP) businesses start out as a one-person shop.
-A sole proprietor often doesn’t see the need to document processes or information — after all, who are they sharing it with?
+Numerous managed service provider (MSP) businesses start as one-person shops.
+As a result, a sole proprietor often doesn’t see the need to document processes or information – after all, who are they sharing it with?
 But when the business grows to two or more people, they may realize they’re already far behind the curve.
-MSP founders are left having to painstakingly pass on what they know or live with the fact that new team members have to start over from ground zero to learn about clients’ operations and their IT needs.
+As a result, MSP founders are left having to painstakingly pass on what they know or live with the fact that new team members have to start over from ground zero to learn about clients’ operations and their IT needs.

 An even more alarming fact is that MSP businesses that don’t document vital information can lose some of it completely.
-If a technician or account rep leaves your company, they may be taking valuable knowledge about IT systems or clients with them that no one else in your organization has.
+For example, if a technician or account rep leaves your company, they may be taking valuable knowledge about IT systems or clients with them that no one else in your organization has.

 What to Document

-- Client data — This category includes details of your clients’ IT environments including hardware inventories, applications, passwords, processes, and information on past problems at their locations and how you solved them.
-Giraldo, also involved with an MSP for 13 years running, adds that you can proactively educate clients on how you’re keeping track of this crucial information and share it with them so their staff can help keep it up to date — or just for their peace of mind that someone is keeping track.
-“I never felt like we were owners of the data, simply stewards of it,” he comments.
+- Client data – This category includes details of your clients’ IT environments, including hardware inventories, applications, passwords, processes, and information on past problems at their locations and how you solved them.
+You can also proactively educate clients on how you’re keeping track of this crucial information and share it with them so their staff can help keep it up to date — or just for their peace of mind that someone is keeping track.

 Documenting the Practical Way

-Unfortunately, when MSPs realize how important documentation is and begin to keep records, they can encounter some challenges.
-“They experience information sprawl or tool sprawl,” Giraldo explains.
-“Some information is in Excel spreadsheets, some is in Word documents, some information is stored in OneNote or a wiki — information is spread out in a variety of different places.”
-This situation makes it hard for your team to find the information they need quickly and efficiently.
+Unfortunately, when MSPs realize how vital documentation is and begin to keep records, they can encounter some challenges.
+One pitfall to avoid is information sprawl or tool sprawl.
+For example, information may be in Excel spreadsheets, Word documents, OneNote or a wiki instead of a central location.
+This situation makes it hard for an MSP team to find the information they need quickly and efficiently.

-A better approach is to use an IT documentation tool that keeps all information in one, centralized application.
-Leveraging a structured application layout, technicians will always know where to find certain things on the page or in specific areas of the navigation sidebar— information is documented in a consistent way.
+Using an IT documentation tool that provides a structured application layout, technicians will always know where to find certain things on the page or in specific areas of the navigation sidebar – information is documented consistently.